andreshazard/vim-freemarker/README.md

 Functions and Mapping
 ---------------------

-The plugin has the follwing functions that you can map in your vimrc :
+The plugin has the follwing functions that will only be load when opening a .ftl file, you can map them in your vimrc :

 :call FTLIf()